South Street Seaport1929 Votes Currently Closed

 Exhibitions display models of past and current ships, narrate tales of maritime life and culture and explore the rich history of New York Harbor.
 Adventures types can climb aboard the Peking, one of three stationary ships, and experience the daily life of sailors at the turn of the century.
 The Seaport is also a popular location for many of Manhattan’s entertainment and cultural events.

-South Street Seaport Information
+South Street Seaport Travel Tips

 - It’s a combination maritime museum and mall.